kangggchan/Drowsiness_Detection_CNN/README.md

 ### **How to Contribute**:
 - Report issues or suggest features by opening a GitHub issue.
-- Contribute code via pull requests following the guidelines in `CONTRIBUTING.md`.
+- Contribute code via pull requests.

 ---

 ## **Future Work**

 1. **Faster Processing**:
-   - Investigate lightweight models like **fastMTCNN** or quantized MobileNet for deployment on low-end devices.
+   - Investigate lightweight models like **fastMTCNN** or quantized MobileNet/ResNet50 for deployment on low-end devices.

 2. **Expand Features**:
    - Integrate yawning detection to complement eye gesture-based analysis.